 But Andrew Bynum wasn’t a mirage or a ghost.
 He played 18 minutes on a bum knee.
 He missed 4 out of 5 shots.
 He didn’t attempt a free throw.
 He had six rebounds.
 At the 7 minute mark in the 4th quarter, he left the court for Lamar Odom, meaning he was on the bench for the three point shot that broke the Celtics heart.

-Two-time NBA champion, Andrew Bynum, was traded to Philadelphia 26 months later.
+Twenty six months later, two-time NBA champion Andrew Bynum, was traded to Philadelphia.
 It was obvious then.
 His career was the proverbial boulder slipping down a rain slippery hill.
 Repetitive injuries, immaturity and athletic skill were spiraling out of his control.
 He was replaced by Dwight Howard in the Lakers lineup, and just as quickly, forgotten, as he tried to make something out of nothing on the east coast.

-Bynum, in his 7 seasons, was a better Laker than Dwight Howard.
+In his 7 seasons, Andrew Bynum was a better Laker than Dwight Howard.
 His fit in the triangle offense was one of symmetry.
-Kobe’s obsessiveness he learned to live with.
 Bynum was more productive than Howard and complained less and his adolescent stunts were managed.
 But, he brought baggage and confusion and a lot of complications.
 He was judged and desired, and judged and dismissed, and judged and mocked.

 If disappointment begins with an interpretation and failure ends with the truth, then the Andrew Bynum biography, his Lakers years, can only be summed up as a less was not more orthodoxy.
 There is this human quality of erasing it from your mind because it didn’t last long.